Towards Understanding Steering Strength: Main Results

 Finally, for any $\Ccal \neq \Tcal$ satisfying $\max_{z \in \Ccal} M(z) \leq \min_{z \notin {\Ccal}} M(z)$, $\Delta p(\Ccal \mid \alpha)$ is \textbf{decreasing} in $\alpha$. \end{theorem}

 In other words, the steered probability of a concept \mbox{$\Delta p(\Ccal \mid \alpha)$} exhibits \textbf{three distinct behaviors}, all following a $\tanh$-shaped curve up to a reparametrization of $\alpha$.
 For the target concept $\Tcal$, \textbf{steering behaves as intended}: increasing the steering strength $\alpha$ increases the presence of $\Tcal$ in the model’s output, with $\Delta p(\Tcal \mid \alpha)$ following a \textbf{sigmoidal} shape.
 For any other concept $\Ccal'$ that contains neither maximal nor minimal log-odds tokens, $\Delta p(\Ccal' \mid \alpha)$ converges back to its unsteered value.
 Finally, for concepts $\Ccal'$ whose tokens all have log-odds below those of the remaining tokens, $\Delta p(\Ccal' \mid \alpha)$ \textbf{decreases} as $\alpha$ increases.
-See Fig.~\ref{fig:mean-presence} for an illustration.
+See Figure~\ref{fig:mean-presence} for an illustration.
 This is consistent with the empirical finding of~\citet{von-rutte_et_al_2024}, who observed a $\tanh(\alpha)$ trend for the concept probability in the output of a steered LLM.

-Our result slightly disagrees with~\citet[Thm.~2.5][]{park_choe_veitch_2024}, who predict that target-concept probability increases while off-target concept probability remains constant.
-We suspect this difference comes from their model assumptions and of our definition of $\Delta p (\Ccal \mid \alpha)$.
+Our result slightly disagrees with~\citet[Theorem~2.5,][]{park_choe_veitch_2024}, which predict that target-concept probability increases while off-target concept probability remains constant.
+We suspect this difference comes from their model assumptions and our definition of $\Delta p (\Ccal \mid \alpha)$.
+Empirically, off-target concept probabilities can exhibit different behaviors under steering.
+Off-target concepts that are nearly orthogonal to the steering vector may remain unchanged, as in \citet{park_choe_veitch_2024}'s experiments.
+In contrast, off-target concepts that are representationally entangled with the target concept can be affected by the intervention, so their probability need not remain constant~\citep{wehner2025taxonomy}.